Does the Acast embed player pre-load audio on my website?

 What if I want to use my own or another player?

 You can use your own embed player.
-We provide an Audio URL that is located next to the episode specific embed player.
+We provide an Audio URL that is located next to the episode-specific embed player.
 You can use this link on your own player and we can monetize the listens.
-When using your own player, ensure that:
+When using your own player, ensure the following:

-both pre-loading and auto-play are disabled to ensure the best user experience as well as accurate reporting of listens
+both pre-loading and auto-play are disabled to ensure the best user experience as well as accurate reporting of listens.
+Both methods violate Acast Community Guidelines.

 Use ID3v2 tags, so that the headers are located at the start of the podcast (not at the end).
 This allows players to use the ID3 data ahead of streaming time without downloading the full podcast file